NextCenturyCorporation/MCS/machine_common_sense/ADDING_MODELS.md

 ## Troubleshooting

 If you have any questions about the procedure, please contact the MCS Core Team by opening a new GitHub Issue on this repository, posting on the #ta2-api MCS Slack channel, or emailing: mcs-ta2@machinecommonsense.com

+We're happy to provide clarification on these instructions, but we can't guarantee that we'll always have time to help you in executing these instructions.